 Not fully emergent from the global pandemic, what have we as individuals, and the respective communities that we are part of, learnt about time?
-Speaking with Performing Borders Live 2020 residency recipients: Àníké Bello, Jade Foster, Istanbul Queer Art Collective, Jade Montserrat and The White Pube, the panel will explore the question and related thoughts through the prism and reflection of each residency.
+Cultural organiser, producer and instigator, Joon Lynn Goh will be in conversation with performingbordersLIVE20 residency recipients: Àníké Bello, Jade Foster, Istanbul Queer Art Collective, Jade Montserrat and The White Pube, the panel will explore the question and related thoughts through the prism and reflection of each residency.

 Àníké Bello is a London raised Yoruba woman with a keen interest in education, heritage, mobility and people.
 She is a creative educator that curates spaces online and offline to teach about ancestry and culture linked to pre-colonial African societies through writing, interviews, videos and workshops.
 Anike is also the author of the book Connecting to Self Through Ancestry, a collection of essays exploring engagements between heritage and wellbeing.